cloudmaven/documentation/pages/aws/aws_iot.md

 - ***To all three such ends we emphasize here on the backing data system: In the public cloud***

-## Scenario 1
+## Embedded device

-### A game of ping pong
+### Ping pong

-Two Arduino Yun devices are powered up, are sitting adjacent to one another on a desktop.
-Each has a light sensor and a laser diode.
-The laser diodes of one Yun is pointed at the light sensor of the other Yun.
-The objective is to set up a sort of ping pong:
+Two Arduino Yun devices are powered up adjacent to one another.
+Each has a light sensor and a laser diode pointed at the other's light sensor.
+State sequence:

 - Yun 1 laser diode ON
 - Yun 2 senses increased signal at light sensor
-- Yun 2 transmit Sensor High to the IDS
+- Yun 2 transmit Sensor High to IDS (**IOT Data System**: In this case an AWS IOT Endpoint)
 - IDS publishes Yun 2 Sensor High
 - Yun 1 polls IDS, notices Yun 2 Sensor High state, in response turns laser diode OFF
 - Yun 2 senses low signal at light sensor